-You can use any pumpkin that you like or is easily available to you.
-Sugar Pumpkin is the most common one.
-You can also use Butternut Squash or Kabocha Squash as well.
+You can use any pumpkin that you like or is easily available.
+Sugar Pumpkins, Kent Pumpkins, or Pie Pumpkins are the most common.
+You can also use Butternut Squash or Kabocha Squash in place of pumpkin.

 Roasted – You can also make a roasted version of this soup.
-It has a greater depth of flavors that comes from the caramelization of pumpkin and apples.
-Preheat the oven to 350 degrees F. Cut pumpkin, onion, and apple and line on a baking sheet.
-Drizzle olive oil and salt and pepper and roast for 30-40 mins.
+It has a greater depth of flavor that comes from the caramelization of pumpkin and apples.
+Preheat the oven to 360°F. Cut pumpkin, onions, and apples and line them on a baking sheet.
+Drizzle extra virgin olive oil, salt, and pepper and roast for 30-40 mins.
 During the last 10 mins, add whole garlic cloves.
-Once done blend until smooth with vegetable stock and adjust the consistency to your liking.
-You can season as per your liking and refrigerate it for up to a few days.
-Reheat and adjust the consistency while serving.
+Blend the roasted ingredients with vegetable stock.
+Warm the soup in a pan and serve.

-Canned Pumpkin – If you don’t have fresh pumpkin or you want to stir up a quick meal, used canned pumpkin.
-Sauté onion and garlic with some olive oil in a saucepan.
-Add chopped apples to it and cook for a minute, now add canned pumpkin and vegetable stock with salt and pepper.
-Bring it to boil and cover the pan and cook for 15-20 mins.
-Once done, let it cool for some time and then blend until smooth.
-Ladle the soup in a bowl and garnish with apple chunks, cinnamon powder, and pumpkin seeds and serve warm.
+Canned Pumpkin – If you don’t have fresh pumpkins or want to stir up a quick meal, use canned pumpkin puree instead of cubed pumpkins.
+Sauté onions and garlic with some olive oil in a saucepan.
+Add chopped apples to it and cook for a minute.
+Now add canned pumpkin puree and vegetable stock with salt and pepper.
+Bring it to a boil and cover the pan.
+Cook for 15-20 minutes.
+Once done, let the soup cool down and then blend until smooth.
+Ladle the soup in serving bowls and garnish with apple chunks, cinnamon powder, and pumpkin seeds.
+Serve warm.

-Ginger – To add more zest to your soup, you can add some fresh, grated ginger while sautéing the vegetables or while bringing the soup to a boil.
+Ginger – To add more zest to your soup, add some grated fresh ginger while sautéing the vegetables or bringing the soup to a boil.
 You can follow the rest of the recipe as given below.

-Spicy – If you prefer a spicy pumpkin soup, then make apple pumpkin curry soup with Thai red curry paste, chipotle pepper or Indian curry powder and some coconut milk.
-Add the paste to the onion-garlic mix, before adding pumpkin and apples.
+Spicy – If you like a spicy pumpkin soup, make apple pumpkin with Thai red curry paste, chipotle pepper, or Indian curry powder and some coconut milk.
+Add the paste to the onion-garlic mix before adding pumpkin and apples.
 Add coconut milk while blending.
-Follow the rest of the steps as given below and your curried apple pumpkin soup is ready.
+Follow the rest of the steps below, and your curried apple pumpkin soup recipe will be ready.

-You can serve this yummy soup along with homemade toasted bread, garlic bread, or even with a bruschetta on the side.
+You can serve this yummy soup with homemade toasted bread, garlic bread, or bruschetta.

-As this soup is filling on its own, you can also serve a light and refreshing salad on the side.
+As this soup fills, you can serve a light and refreshing salad on the side for a light meal.